ADubey7/task-manager/README.md

 # Task Manager

 Task Manager is a full-stack web application designed to help users efficiently manage their tasks.
-With a user-friendly interface, it allows users to create, edit, delete, and mark tasks as completed.
-The application also features user authentication and a dark mode toggle for enhanced user experience.
+It provides a user-friendly interface for creating, editing, deleting, and marking tasks as completed.
+The application includes user authentication for secure access and a dark mode toggle to enhance the user experience.

 ---